ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

     - When comparing average ratings across price segments over time, expensive products are not clearly better rated than cheaper ones.
         - Customer satisfaction seems to depend more on expectations and perceived value than on price itself.

-- Customer complaints follow clear patterns across segments.
+- Customer complaints follow clear patterns across price segments.

     - “Quality problems” are far less common in luxury products.